SolraBizna/ars-emu/HARDWARE.md

 With a proper `.BANK` directive, this will put SimpleConfig into your ROM.
 SimpleConfig expects to be mapped to `$F000` through `$F7FF`.

-Use the standard handshake to determine if the Emulator Configuration port is present in the first place.
-If it is, you can present a menu option to the user (for example) to enter the configuration screen.
+**Make sure SimpleConfig's bank is mapped**, then use the standard handshake to determine if the Emulator Configuration port is present.
+If it is, you could (for example) present a menu option within your game's menu system to enter the configuration screen, confident that jumping into SimpleConfig will work as desired.
+(However, this does not necessarily mean that custom code accessing the Emulator Configuration port will work.)

 Don't forget to set bit 7 of byte `$5` of the header!